 Bernard Geary was born in Cork.
 His compositions include orchestral, choral, chamber and instrumental works and have been performed and broadcast throughout Ireland as well as in Sweden, the Netherlands and Germany.
 In Praise of a City was completed in Autumn 1984 and received its Premiere performance by the RTÉ Concert Orchestra, soloist, and choir, at the New Year Gala Concert in Cork City on January 1 st 1985 to celebrate the occasion of Cork 800 – a yearlong festival which celebrated Cork’s 800-year status as a chartered city with powers of local government.
 The work is based on texts drawn from the writings of Edmund Spenser, Seán Ó Faoláin, Father Prout, and an anonymous 14 th century poet.
 Father Prout was the poet Francis Sylvester O’Mahony and the composer felt that a work written in praise of Cork would hardly be complete without a reference to some lines from The Bells of Shandon.

-While originally scored for orchestra, both works have been newly orchestrated for wind band, soprano soloist and mixed voice choir especially for the Opening Gala Concert of the 2018 Festival, when the new orchestration of In Praise of a City will receive its second (!) premiere.
-The availability of both pieces will add hugely to the very small repertoire available for wind band and choir and will provide Irish, and international, wind bands the opportunity of extending their concert programmes in collaboration with vocal and choral forces.
+While originally scored for orchestra, both works were newly orchestrated for wind band, soprano soloist and mixed voice choir especially for the Opening Gala Concert of the 2018 Festival, when the new orchestration of In Praise of a City will receive its second (!) premiere.
+The availability of both pieces added hugely to the very small repertoire available for wind band and choir and provided Irish, and international, wind bands the opportunity of extending their concert programmes in collaboration with vocal and choral forces.